Pesapal-Ltd/github-actions/nodejs-cpanel-deploy/README.md

 - Default is `ecosystem.config.js` in your application root
 - Allows for environment-specific PM2 configurations
 - Action will attempt to use package.json start script if the config file is not found

+### Deployment Cleanup
+The action now supports automatic cleanup of old deployment packages:
+- Enable with `cleanup_old_deployments: "true"`
+- Control how many recent deployments to keep with `keep_deployments` (default: 5)
+- Oldest deployments will be removed first
+- Active deployment is always protected from cleanup
+- Helps manage disk space on the server by removing unnecessary old deployment packages

 ## Authentication Methods